stdihdev/macy-test/readme.md

 ### Time Limit: 6 hours

 Please try to complete this exercise within six hours.
 If you're not able to complete it by then, please provide a link to your work along with a list of challenges, reasons why they were a challenge, and how you would overcome them if you had more time.
+Please do **not** spend more than 6 hours on this assessment.
+This is an open-ended assessment, ther is no true **finished** state.

-It's more important to see your process and approach than it is to deliver production-ready code (though it doesn't hurt).
+ **It's more important to see your process and approach than it is to deliver production-ready code (though it doesn't hurt).**

-I'll be looking for correctness, thoughtfulness, efficiency, and intent.
+We'll be looking for correctness, thoughtfulness, efficiency, and intent.

 The goal is to demonstrate your abilities in;

 - parsing and manipulating data
 - using a third-party library

-- developing responsive, efficient web pages with readable code
+- developing responsive & efficient web pages with readable code

 ## Tasks: